danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 presented in a way that does not break code implemented on top of the APIs of other modules.

+## Vendor and technology independence

+To achieve interoperability between heterogeneous nodes, and to protect freedom 0 of the four essential freedoms [4], RIOT is agnostic of the vendor and technologies of the hardware.
+This means that no vendor, protocol, microcontroller, transceiver, sensor, actuator, or any other technical component is preferred over any other for any reason other than the reasons detailed in the other design philosophies.

 # Acknowledgements

 Thanks to